Since one of the most common questions we receive from clients here at IBUSA is…

 What happens at the end of my term life insurance if I don’t die?

-We figured we ought to take a moment or two and describe one feature a lot of life insurance agents will use to answer this question.
-That feature of course is a guaranteed renewable term life insurance policy.
+We figured we ought to take a moment or two and describe one feature many life insurance agents will use to answer this question.
+That feature, of course, is a guaranteed renewable term life insurance policy.

 Which is why…